 This post was co-written by Holly Niemiec and Conor Bond.

-You need to develop a lot of different skills if you want your online advertising campaigns to achieve their full potential.
+As tempting as it is to grab an overpriced sixer and throw on Stankonia, you’ve still got leads to generate and sales to make.
 Even if you’ve created watertight keyword lists and razor-sharp lookalike audiences, something still stands between your prospects and your business: ad copy.

 A beaut.
 Value prop, social proof, sitelinks—we’re getting ahead of ourselves.